 When planning a Gantt chart, certain activities are dependent on other activities being completed first.
 Known as “sequential” or “linear” tasks, these need to be completed before other tasks can begin.
-An example would be the creation of collateral – it needs to be done before the distribution of collateral can begin.
-Other activities that don’t have to be done in a specific sequence are "parallel” tasks.
+An example would be the creation of collateral, which needs to be done before the distribution of collateral can begin.
+Activities that don’t have to be done in a specific sequence are called “parallel” tasks.
 While they don’t have to be done in a specific order, they may sometimes need other tasks to be completed first.

 Enter the other tasks below “conduct research,” and draw representative bars for the time you expect to spend on them.
-Bar spans may overlap.
-For example, you may conduct research the same time you are deciding on a budget, and those bar spans will overlap.
-With the Gantt chart completed, you can now check the resourcing of the various activities and the timeline to make sure that the project itself is doable.
-The Gantt chart provides a big picture look at the project and gives an overhead perspective for the project managers.
+Bar spans may overlap for tasks that are being worked on simultaneously.
+For example, you may conduct research at the same time you are deciding on a budget.

-As the project continues, different colors, arrowheads, or other markers can be added to indicate the status of tasks, such as partially or fully completed.
-With the Gantt chart, users can easily monitor the project’s progress.
+As the project continues, different colors, arrowheads or other markers can be added to indicate the status of tasks, such as partially or fully completed.
+With a Gantt chart, users can easily monitor a project’s progress.
 It’s easy to see what should have been achieved at any given point in time, and if tasks are projected to miss deadlines, remedial action can be taken to bring the project back on course.